kamuridesu/moe_count_reborn/README.md

 Reborn Moe Count, now written in Django with Celery and deployed with Gunicorn and Nginx!

+This is a Django version of my Flask project, [Moe Count](https://github.com/kamuridesu/moe_count).

 # Project Structure

 <img src="diagrams/diagram.svg"/>